 6. Microdermabrasion –

-If you don’t have prominent scars, then you can also try micro dermabrasion.
+If you don’t have prominent scars, then you can also try microdermabrasion.
 Instead of a specialized tool, abrasive ingredients (like tiny carbonate crystals) are used to heal a pockmarked face.
-This is a comparatively non-invasive process which has dual action on skin; removing upper layer of skin along with creating a suction to pump in the debris simultaneously
+This is a comparatively non-invasive process which has dual action on the skin; removing the upper layer of skin along with creating a suction to pump in the debris simultaneously

 7. Punch excision –

-Punch excision is a surgical pockmarks treatment that is mostly implemented when the pock marks are quite evident.
-In this method, the scar is surgically removed with a specialized tool, known as punch.
+Punch excision is a surgical pockmark removal treatment that is mostly implemented when the pockmarks are quite evident.
+In this method, the scar is surgically removed with a specialized tool, known as a punch.
 Although in the end, it also leaves a smaller scar of lesser density.
 This is a one-time surgical treatment that can get rid of pockmarks forever.

 8. Other treatments –